terrencemlai/virtualsipandpaint/README.md

 # Welcome to Tipsy Painter

-Tipsy Painter is a collaborative drawing website where you can draw with freinds and get tipsy together.
+Tipsy Painter is a collaborative drawing website where you can draw with friends and get tipsy together.

 [Live Link](tipsypainter.herokuapp.com)